vokegpu/ekg-ui-library/README.md

 # Action Inputs and Tasks

-The EKG is task-event-based then any widget-activity (activity here means activating the purpose of a widget, like
-a button press or a slider bar etc).
-You can link tasks to these activities using self-built methods on widget.
+The EKG is task-event-based then any widget-activity (activity here means activating the purpose of a widget, like a button press or a slider bar etc).
+You can link tasks to these activities using the `set_task` method in widget.

 ```cpp
 ekg::button("inputs example meow", ekg::dock::fill)